opendatatrentino/semtext/docs/README.md

 RELEASE DOCS ARE ON THE <a href="http://opendatatrentino.github.io/semtext/" target="_blank">PROJECT WEBSITE</a>
 </p>

-### About

-SemText is a lightweight model for semantically annotated text, designed for reliable exchange among applications rather than for efficiency.

-  * provides a simple hierarchy of sentences and terms
-  * has immutable data structures
-  * allows attaching metadata to spans

-The purpose of this release is to provide a first model sufficiently stable to be reusable in different projects.

 ### UML diagram

 A `SemText` object contains a list of `Sentence` objects, which in turn can contain a list of `Term` objects.